status-im/nim-drchaos/README.md

-# Dr. Chaos
+# drchaos

 Fuzzing is an automated bug finding technique, where randomized inputs are fed to a target program in order to get it to crash.
 With fuzzing, you can increase your test coverage to find edge cases and trigger bugs more effectively.

-Dr. Chaos extends the Nim interface to LLVM/Clang libFuzzer, an in-process, coverage-guided, evolutionary fuzzing engine.
+drchaos extends the Nim interface to LLVM/Clang libFuzzer, an in-process, coverage-guided, evolutionary fuzzing engine.
 And adds support for [structured fuzzing](https://github.com/google/fuzzing/blob/master/docs/structure-aware-fuzzing.md).
 The user should define the input type, as a parameter to the target function and the